opensourceoptions/opensourceoptions.github.io/_python/numpy_005_methods-to-create-arrays.md

 {% endhighlight %}

 # Import tabular data to an array
-Sometimes you may have data that have already been compiles and you want to load them into an array.
+Sometimes you may have data that have already been compiled and you want to load them into an array.
 This section will cover how to create an array from tabular data.
 I have included the file `importdata.csv` in the GitHub repository for this tutorial as an example file you can use. `importdata.csv` contains the data to fill a 4x10 array.

 The data in the file look like this: